vfillis/out-of-area-placements/data/README.md

 After navigating with **cd** to the folder that contained the CSV, I used "cat *.csv > oaps2016to2020.csv" to combine them.

-The data then was analysed in R. [See the markdowns for more information](https://github.com/vfillis/out-of-area-placements/tree/main/analysis).
+The data then was analysed in R. You can find more about the analysis [here](https://github.com/vfillis/out-of-area-placements/tree/main/analysis).